 Keeping with the theme of workplace wellness, as highlighted in our last blog post featuring tips for staying healthy at work, another area to consider is one that you may not have thought of while working: jaw clenching.
 Jaw clenching can be a common problem for individuals under stress, and often times, jaw clenching can lead to headaches.
-With headaches noted as one of the most common physical complaints, particularly tension headaches (APTA, 2011), it’s important to be proactive and determine the cause of your headaches to help mitigate the effects it has on your daily life and work performance.
+Tension headaches are one of the most common complaints (APTA, 2011).
+Therefore, it’s important to be proactive by determining the cause of your headaches.
+Understanding the underlying causes can help mitigate the effects on your daily life and work performance.

 If you find yourself clenching your jaw, consider keeping these tips in mind to help relax your facial and jaw muscles from one of our physical therapists, Maureen Ambrose, PT, DPT, OCS, COMT : PTtip Jaw Clenching Video

 Another common cause of tension headaches is poor posture, especially when sitting.
-Modifying your workstation can help to improve your posture and, ultimately, help to prevent tension headaches by reducing pressure in your jaw and neck muscles.
+Modifying your workstation can help to improve your posture.
+Ultimately, this will prevent tension headaches by reducing pressure in your jaw and neck muscles.
 A few simple tips (APTA, 2011) include:

 - Keeping your computer screen in a position that is no lower than eye level.